carinasauter/wwcode-august2016/README.md

 > ##### What's going on:
 > The `%sh` tells Zeppelin to submit your command to the shell instead of Spark, and `gunzip` unzips our data file.

 Press Play or hit `Shift+Enter` to run the paragraph again.
-If it becomes `FINISHED` with no errors, this means you've successfully loaded your dataset where Spark can reach it — often, this is the hardest part of a big data problem.
+If it gets marked `FINISHED` with no errors, this means you've successfully loaded your dataset where Spark can reach it — often, this is the hardest part of a big data problem.

 #### Step 6 — Load our data into Spark and inspect it a little

-Create a new paragraph (by hovering over the bottom border of your last paragraph until you see the + and clicking).
+If Zeppelin hasn't already created a new paragraph for you below your first one, create one (by hovering over the bottom border of your last paragraph until you see the + and clicking).
 In the new paragraph, paste in:

 ```scala
 %spark